 Your online consultation will be reviewed by a Pharmacist Independent Prescriber registered in the UK with the General Pharmaceutical Council.
 We only dispense genuine UK licensed medicines from our UK based pharmacy.

 So what else can I do to prevent malaria?

-- Apply insect repellent to all exposed areas of skin, avoiding eyes and mouth.
-Also apply to clothing, reapplying frequently in accordance with the manufacturers directions.
+- Apply insect repellent to all exposed areas of skin, avoiding eyes and mouth, Reapplying frequently in accordance with the manufacturer's directions.
 We advise the use of N, N-diethylmetatoluamide (or DEET to you and me) containing products.
 DEET has been widely used for over 50 years and has quite clearly been shown to be one of the most effective repellent products.
 The use of 50% DEET products is usually sufficient in normal conditions.
 Our range of insect and mosquito repellent products can be found here.

 What Vaccines do I need for Benin?

 Below is a table designed to show you what vaccines are mandatory, recommended or ones to consider when visiting Benin: